 Encryption method

-If data encryption is required then it must be provided only by the mechanisms provided in IHO S-63 edition 2.0 Part(A) – it is not mandatory.
-If it is used then the entire dataset file is encrypted using the Blowfish algorithm (as defined in S-63 edition 2.0) and is included in its encrypted form.
-IHO S-63 also allows dataset files to be compressed using the zip algorithm (see 12.2.2) prior to encryption.
-This is dealt within IHO S-63 as well (Part (A)).
+Data Encryption is not mandatory, however if it is required then it must comply with the mechanisms provided in S-100 4.X Part 15.
+Part 15 also allows dataset files to be compressed using the zip algorithm (see 12.2.2) prior to encryption.
+Details are provided in S-100 Edition 4.X Part 15.

 Digital signature

-In addition to the metadata included for each dataset file, its digital signature, an exchange set must also provide a public key from IHO included within the dataset.
+In addition to the metadata included for each dataset file, its digital signature, an exchange set must also provide a public key from IHO.
 The public key is termed “public” because its existence is not kept confidential.
 Each producer’s public key is included in a “publicKeys” field within the exchange set.
 These keys are referred to by the digital signature.

 Authentication is done in two stages;